-For the fiscal year ended December 31, 2019 and 2018, we were billed approximately \$1,432,126 and \$1,501,329by BDO USA, LLP, respectively, in fees for the professional services rendered in connection with the audits of our annual financial statements included in our Annual Reports on Form 10-K for that fiscal year, the audit of internal control over financial reporting for that fiscal year, the review of our financial statements included in our Quarterly Reports on Form 10-Q during that fiscal year, and other services provided in connection with registration statements.
-In 2019 and 2018, included in these fees for BDO USA, LLP is \$718,626 and \$801,329, related to stand-alone audits and filings of certain of the Company's partner companies.
+For the fiscal year ended December 31, 2020 and 2019, we were billed approximately \$1,625,294 and \$1,432,126 by BDO USA, LLP, respectively, in fees for the professional services rendered in connection with the audits of our annual financial statements included in our Annual Reports on Forms 10-K and 10-K/A for that fiscal year, the audit of internal control over financial reporting for that fiscal year, the review of our financial statements included in our Quarterly Reports on Form 10-Q during that fiscal year, and other services provided in connection with registration statements.
+In 2020 and 2019, included in these fees for BDO USA, LLP is \$901,794 and \$718,626, related to stand-alone audits and filings of certain of the Company's partner companies.